benko/ocp4-lab-deployment/README.md

 will be the occasional comment outlining quirks, gotchas, and pointing back to this file.

+> **NOTE:** The container images required for an offline installation are not included here.
+You will need to deploy OCP with internet access for the ``services`` VM at least once in order to "seed" the Nexus repository.
+After that, you can repeat it as many times as you like with no internet connectivity.

 ## Topology

 The topology of the lab rendered by this project is as follows:

  - 1 service VM running RHEL8 and the following:
-    - a DNS server for the internal OCP zones
+    - a DNS server for the internal OCP zones and forwarding enabled
     - a DHCP/TFTP PXE boot environment for RHCOS
     - a HTTP server for RHCOS boot artifacts and other misc
     - an Haproxy load balancer for OCP install (and optionally, ingress)
-    - a Nexus3 OSS Repository Manager for facilitating airgap
+    - a Nexus3 OSS Repository Manager for facilitating the airgap
-    - a NFS server to provide the cluster with storage
+    - an NFS server to provide the cluster with storage
     - optionally, an OpenVPN service for dialing into the cluster
  - 1 master VM
  - 2 worker VMs